gsferreira/gsferreira.github.com/src/archive/2025/less-guessing-more-csharp-a-la-rust/index.md

 An exception might bubble up from who-knows-where, or you might find yourself spreading `if (thing == null)` checks across your code.

 The Result Pattern makes things better.
 It lets your function clearly show success or errors, making it easy for your teammates (and future you) to understand.
-In [Rust](https://www.rust-lang.org), this isn't just a pattern—it's the normal way to write code.
+In [Rust](https://www.rust-lang.org), this isn't just a pattern, it's the normal way to write code.

 ## The Rust way

 Rust's built-in `Result<T, E>` type integrates error handling into normal control flow.
 This reduces confusion and encourages a consistent coding mindset.
 Rust developers don't guess or rely on try-catch.
 They know every function that might fail will return a clear "Result".
 That clarity becomes contagious, making it feel strange to ever return to bare values without context again.

 In .NET, we don't get that out-of-the-box.
 Still, we can mimic it ourselves.
-Let's say we create a `Result<T>` type that holds either a value or an Error—another type we define.
+Let's say we create a `Result<T>` type that holds either a value or an Error, another type we define.
 With C# 10 and above, a read-only record struct is perfect for this.
 It gives us immutable data structures that are easy to work with, pattern match against, and reason about.

 ## The Result Pattern in C#